tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-16-gaussian-process-in-pymc4.md

 $$f(x) \sim \mathcal{GP}\left(\mu(x), k(x, x')\right)$$

-Use the `prior` and `conditional` methods to actually construct random variables representing the unknown, or latent, function whose distribution is the GP prior or GP conditional.
+Use the `prior` and `conditional` methods to construct random variables representing the unknown, or latent, the function whose distribution is the GP prior or GP conditional.
 This GP implementation can be used to implement regression on data that is not normally distributed.
 For more information on the `prior` and `conditional` methods, see their docstrings.

 ```python
 gp = pm.gp.LatentGP(cov_fn=cov_fn, mean_fn=mean_fn)